CLASSIC JAPANESE HAIKU POETRY

 - in translation, 'hokku' poems first appeared in English-language literary reviews after 1877

-- the "first fully realized haiku in English" was created by Ezra Pound who reduced a 30-line projected piece to a single sentence in his 1913 creation "In a Station of the Metro"
+- the "first fully realized haiku in English" was created by Ezra Pound who reduced a 30-line projected piece to 3 short lines in his 1913 creation "In a Station of the Metro"

-- inspired by its relation to Eastern culture, and Zen in particular, haiku became a form of terse but poignant poetry exploited by the 'beat poets' of the 1950s/60s like Jack Kerouac, later by Richard Wright and others.
+- inspired by its relation to Eastern culture, and Zen in particular, haiku became a form of terse but poignant poetry exploited by the 'beat poets' of the 1950s/60s like Jack Kerouac and Allen Ginsberg, later by Richard Wright and others

 haiku variant